anonyaro/ContextokenizeX/README.md

 # Installation
 ## Windows x64
-*To install the program on Windows 10-11 (any edition) first download it from: [Releases](https://github.com/anonyaro/ContextokenizeX/releases) or [ContextokenizeX Windows x64 latest release ](https://github.com/anonyaro/ContextokenizeX/releases/download/winrelx64/ContextokenizeX.rar)*
+**To install the program on Windows 10-11 (any edition) first download it from:** *[Releases](https://github.com/anonyaro/ContextokenizeX/releases) or [ContextokenizeX Windows x64 latest release ](https://github.com/anonyaro/ContextokenizeX/releases/download/winrelx64/ContextokenizeX.rar)*

-*Unzip it go into the ContextokenizeX folder and run ContextokenizeX.exe*
+**Unzip it go into the ContextokenizeX folder and run** *ContextokenizeX.exe*

-*If you are having crashes and issues with executing the program (e.g Error Runtime Library .dll not found) you might also need to download and install MSVC redistributable package from: [latest vcredist v14 package_x64](https://aka.ms/vc14/vc_redist.x64.exe)*
+**If you are having crashes and issues with executing the program (e.g Error Runtime Library .dll not found) you might also need to download and install MSVC redistributable package from:** *[latest vcredist v14 package_x64](https://aka.ms/vc14/vc_redist.x64.exe)*

 *If above suggestion didn't help [contact me](t.me/t3plc6x)*

 ## Linux x86-64
 **{NOTE} Released version of AppImage was built on Ubuntu 22.04 glibc>=2.35, so if you have glibc<2.35 (e.g Ubuntu 20.04) skip installation part and go to the 'Building ContextokenizeX section' since you might have dynamic linking conflicts with glibc, if not follow the steps bellow**

-*First download the AppImage from [ContextokenizeX Linux x86-64 latest release](https://github.com/anonyaro/ContextokenizeX/releases/download/linrelx64/ContextokenizeX.AppImage)*
+**First download the AppImage from:** *[ContextokenizeX Linux x86-64 latest release](https://github.com/anonyaro/ContextokenizeX/releases/download/linrelx64/ContextokenizeX.AppImage)*

 **Make it executable with:** *```chmod +x ./ContextokenizeX.AppImage``` and run ```./ContextokenizeX.AppImage```*

-*Since the ContextokenizeX.AppImage was built on glibc 2.35 you might not have required system dependencies such as opengl ```libOpenGL.so.0``` install it on your machine*
+**Since the ContextokenizeX.AppImage was built on glibc 2.35 you might not have required system dependencies such as opengl:** *```libOpenGL.so.0``` install it on your machine*

 **e.g for Ubuntu 24.04:**  *```sudo apt install libgl1-mesa-dev``` or ```sudo apt install libgl1-mesa-dri libegl1 libglx-mesa0```*

-*In order to run ContextokenizeX you need FUSE to run '.AppImage', install FUSE*
+**In order to run ContextokenizeX you need FUSE to run '.AppImage', install FUSE**

 **e.g Ubuntu 22.04 or higher:** *```sudo apt install fuse``` or ```sudo apt install libfuse2```*